mmhenderson/wm_flex/README.md

     - You can re-run the decoding analyes from scratch using this code, or load the results of decoding from our OSF repository (spat_decoding_results.zip) and then start from the plotting stage.
 Results of decoding should be placed in a folder called "Decoding_results" inside the "Decode_space" directory.
   - <b> Decode_response </b>
     - Code to perform multivariate decoding of upcoming motor actions (button press).
-    - The files starting with "Trn..." in this folder perform the decoding analyses, and files starting with "plot..." make the plots and perform statistical testing.
+    - The files starting with "Classify..." in this folder perform the decoding analyses, and files starting with "plot..." make the plots and perform statistical testing.
     - You can re-run the decoding analyes from scratch using this code, or load the results of decoding from our OSF repository (resp_decoding_results.zip) and then start from the plotting stage.
 Results of decoding should be placed in a folder called "Decoding_results" inside the "Decode_response" directory.
   - <b> Decode_boundary </b>
     - Code to perform multivariate decoding of preview disk boundary.
-    - The files starting with "Trn..." in this folder perform the decoding analyses, and files starting with "plot..." make the plots and perform statistical testing.
+    - Classify_boundary.m does the decoding analyses, and plotClassResults_Boundary.m makes the plots and performs statistical testing.
     - You can re-run the decoding analyes from scratch using this code, or load the results of decoding from our OSF repository (bound_decoding_results.zip) and then start from the plotting stage.
 Results of decoding should be placed in a folder called "Decoding_results" inside the "Decode_boundary" directory.
   - <b> stats_code </b>
     - General use code for statistical testing and for training/testing decoders.